 D. Theological Use

 The birth of the first offspring means that the family, the society, and the animal world will have a future, so that for family, society, and the animal world their death signifies a death knell (Meyers).
 The recurrence through cultures of the idea that firstborn belong to God suggests that it is either an aspect of God’s natural revelation, of natural theology, or it is a human instinct like having kings or building a temple that God affirms.
 The idea that Israel’s obligation to serve Yahweh relates to its being Yahweh’s firstborn could then have provided the OT with a piece of theo-logic to which it might appeal, yet it does not.
 Nor does Exodus refer to the idea that the exodus is an act of liberation that gives Israel its freedom (Kass).
 The idea and the ruling about the firstborn links with the exodus being rather a removing of Israel from serving Pharaoh to serving Yahweh.
 The question Exodus presupposes is, whom will Israel serve?
-(Fretheim, Exodus, 30).
-It is Pharaoh who “stands in opposition to Yhwh” (Scarlata).
+(Fretheim).sorry, stet Exodus It is Pharaoh who “stands in opposition to Yhwh” (Scarlata).
 The Israelites are claimed from Pharaoh’s service, and from the service of other such deities.
 The striking down of the firstborn is the only point at which the exodus story refers to the Egyptian gods (12:12; the Red Sea song does refer to them in 15:11, as does Jethro in 18:11).
-“Not only does Y-H-V-H have no peers among the gods that other people worship, but he also cannot even be counted in the same category: Y-H-V-H is altogether beyond ‘god-ness’, beyond what the rest of the world understands as a ‘god’” (Kass, Founding, 210–11).
+“Not only does Y-H-V-H have no peers among the gods that other people worship, but he also cannot even be counted in the same category: Y-H-V-H is altogether beyond ‘god-ness’, beyond what the rest of the world understands as a ‘god’” (Kass).
 He is the only being who deserves the title “God” with upper-case G in English, though the OT recognizes that there are many lesser supernatural beings, many “gods.”
 At 15:11, Ibn Ezra calls them “holy aides on high.”

 Exodus 12–13: Pesah and Flatbread